Airservices Australia Releases February 2026 Australian Aviation Network Overview

 • February 2026 delivered another strong month for Australia’s aviation network, supported by Lunar New Year travel, Winter Olympics and a strong Australian dollar.
 Total passenger flights increased 3.4% year-on-year, with international demand at its highest growth rate in the last 12 months.

 • Industry on-time performance continued to improve.
 Load factors, after peaking last August, are beginning to ease with ongoing fleet renewal.
-Balanced with industry growth, the commitment to improving aircraft noise outcomes is reflected in measures such as the Brisbane Airport tailwind trial which supported 10% of night-time departures to operate over water in February.
+Balanced with industry growth, the commitment to improving aircraft noise outcomes is reflected in measures such as the Brisbane Airport tailwind trial which enabled 10% of night-time departures to operate over water in February during trial periods.

 • The ongoing conflict in the Middle East is seeing significant impacts on the aviation sector with airspace closures and network disruptions.
 This is particularly significant for our network, as around 6% of Australia’s international flights rely on connectivity through the region.
 The long-term economic and geopolitical impacts of the conflict are likely to be significant and the extent of these effects will take some time to emerge.